-If you need some guidance, Mark Foster, our manager in Ashford, says looking at what our suit experts are wearing is a great place to start: “If you fancy what someone is wearing… speak to them!
+If you need some guidance, Mark Foster, of our Ashford store, says looking at what our suit experts are wearing is a great place to start: “If you fancy what someone is wearing… speak to them!
 Who better to give you advice than someone who wears a suit day-in and day-out?
 Our staff are given the freedom to showcase their style, rather than hide behind a pre-issued uniform, so there’s inspiration right in front of you in any Moss Bros. store.”

 Our suit experts are also a great source to find out what other guys are wearing, too.
 Ask them what’s selling instore at the moment to get a good gauge on what’s popular.
 According to Rushden Lakes’ Matthew, “Colour-wise, blue suiting is our most asked-for and right now we’re seeing a lot of guys go for pink accessories.”

 Somsoll from Birmingham Fort says keeping an eye on the trends helps him and his customers: “Instagram, blogs and magazines are great sources of inspiration and I love when customers come in with ideas or things they’ve seen online that we can help them get the look of.”

 The more you share with your suit expert, the more they can help you.
 Neil Young, who supervises our Ashford store, says sharing what you like or what inspires you can be the difference between simply a stylish suit and one that truly makes you feel great.